edoyango/closefriends/README.md

 ![Heatmap of speedup of closefriends.query_pairs over scipy.KDTree.query_pairs](perfstats/square_constantpairs.png)

 For  3 dims and lower, `closefriends.query_pairs()` maintains at least 2x speedup over `scipy.KDTree.query_pairs`.
 The relative speed is less as the number of dimensions increase, but `closefriends` apparently retains better performance for larger problem sizes.
 But key for the purpose of this tool, is that for 2D and 3D problems, closefriends is significantly faster.

+if `retain_order = True` is used, the performance should reduce a bit, but should overall still be fast.